falvarezb/cpractice/README.md

 ## Object representation

 In general, the representation of C objects is platform-dependent.
 This section describes some of the main factors that determine how objects are represented.

-For more details, see [object represenation](https://en.cppreference.com/w/c/language/object)
+For more details, see [object representation](https://en.cppreference.com/w/c/language/object).

+Check [objrepr.c](https://github.com/falvarezb/cpractice/blob/main/objrepr.c) for some examples.

 **Note**: the fact that object representation varies from platform to platform results in the need to define protocols to exchange information between different hosts when communicating over a network